 Canyon is on the edge of the mountains, and the Yellowstone River has cut a deep canyon as it heads south into Hayden Valley.
 Elk, buffalo, and the occasional moose can be seen around Canyon.
 The canyon walls are yellow, which is where Yellowstone received its name.
 The most important thing to do in the Canyon area, though, is visit the waterfalls.

 North Rim Drive

 A short drive behind Canyon Village takes you to two famous overlooks.
 North Rim Drive drives along the north side of the Yellowstone Grand Canyon.
-On this drive, you can really see how Yellowstone gets its name.
+On this one-way drive, you can really see how Yellowstone gets its name.
 The steep canyon walls are bright yellow!
 The canyon is so deep that you can barely see tiny ribbons of water far below.
 The north rim trail walks along the canyon, but we enjoy driving and hopping out at the overlooks.

 Look Out Point

 Our favorite stop along the way is Look Out Point.
 It is located on the north side of the river and offers a great look back on Lower Falls.
 The Yellowstone River cascades over 300 feet at this point.
 If you visit Yellowstone, it is definitely worth a photo.
 This stop does not involve any stairs, but you can access Red Rock Point which is a steep climb down to look at the waterfall with many stairs.